cxw620/rust-polyglot/src/cargo.md

 The ecosystem infrastructure does not use out-of-tree builds.
 So many crates' tests do not work out-of-tree, and some crates do not build.
+(You *can* arrange for the `target` directory to be somewhere else, if you don't mind the build still needing write access to the source tree.)

 Although a stated goal of cargo is to be embeddable into other build systems,